Siege of Žepa: Background

 Žepa is a small town in eastern Bosnia about 13 miles south of Srebrenica with 113 people.
-According to a 1991 census, 462 people lived in the village.
-Of whom were 450 Bosniaks (97.4%) and 12 others.
+According to a 1991 census, 462 people lived in the village, of whom 450 (97.4%) were Bosniaks and 12 (2.6%) were from other ethnic groups.
 It shows that more Muslims lived there than any other group or people.

+On 18 November 1990, the first multi-party parliamentary elections were held in Bosnia and Herzegovina (with a second round on 25 November).
+They resulted in a national assembly dominated by three ethnically based parties, which had formed a loose coalition to oust the communists from power.
+A significant split soon developed on the issue of whether to stay with the Yugoslav federation (overwhelmingly favoured among Serbs) or to seek independence (overwhelmingly favoured among Bosniaks and Croats).

+The Serbs established the RAM Plan, developed by the State Security Administration (SDB or SDS) and a group of selected Serb officers of the Yugoslav People's Army (JNA) with the purpose of organizing Serbs outside Serbia, consolidating control of the fledgling SDP, and the prepositioning of arms and ammunition.

+Alarmed, the government of Bosnia and Herzegovina declared independence from Yugoslavia on 15 October 1991, shortly followed by the establishment of the Serbian National Assembly by the Bosnian Serbs.

-That January, a Bosnian Serb state was declared, ahead of the 29 February–1 March referendum on independence.
+In January 1992, a Bosnian Serb state was declared, ahead of the 29 February - 1 March referendum on independence.
 Later renamed the Republika Srpska, it developed its own military as the JNA withdrew from Croatia and handed over its weapons, equipment and 55,000 troops to the newly created Bosnian Serb army.
 By 1 March, Bosnian Serb forces set up barricades in Sarajevo and elsewhere and later that month Bosnian Serb artillery began shelling the town of Bosanski Brod.
-By 4 April, Sarajevo was shelled.
+By 4 April, Sarajevo began being shelled.
 In May 1992, the ground forces of Bosnian Serb state officially became known as the Army of Republika Srpska (Војска Републике Српске, VRS).
 By the end of 1992, the VRS held seventy percent of Bosnia and Herzegovina.

 The village Žepa was part of the much larger Rogatica municipality, though the wartime enclave itself held parts of the Srebrenica municipality.
 It was separated by the VRS and got attacked several times.
 In March 1993, the VRS launched numerous operations against the town.
 In March 1993, General Ratko Mladić of the VRS ordered the Bosnian Serb forces besieging the town to launch a large-scale counterattack.
 The attack resulted in the Bosnian Serbs capturing 80 percent of the territory of the Srebrenica enclave once held by the 28th Division of the Army of the Republic of Bosnia and Herzegovina (ARBiH). Žepa was then separated from the Srebrenica municipality.